sandipsahoo2k2/my/events/next.md

    Choose any topic you're passionate about — tech, design, storytelling, your hobby, or anything that inspires.

 2. **Prepare & Present**
-   Prepare a short 5–10 minute presentation.
+   Prepare a short 5-10 pitch or 15–30 minutes presentation.
 Slides are optional but encouraged or you can use live draw with [excalidraw](https://docs.excalidraw.com/)

 3. **Get Feedback**
    Receive constructive feedback from peers and mentors to help you improve.